Matthew Falcomata

 Measure whether it worked

-If the workflow saves meaningful time and the review burden is manageable, keep improving it.
-If it saves time but creates risk, tighten the human approval step.
+If it saves time but creates new risk, tighten the review step.
 If nobody uses it, either the workflow does not match the real process or the problem was not painful enough.
-Retiring a weak workflow is a good outcome because it keeps your operations clean.
+Retiring a weak workflow is still a useful result.

 FAQ

-What is the best first AI workflow for a small service business?
+What is the best first AI workflow for a small business?

-The best first workflow is usually a repeatable admin process with a clear trigger and a low downside if the first version needs adjustment.
-Quote follow-up, enquiry triage, onboarding emails, meeting note summaries, invoice reminders, and internal knowledge search are common starting points.
-Avoid your most sensitive or judgement-heavy process first.
-The aim is to learn how your team uses AI safely before applying it to higher-risk work.
+The best first AI workflow is usually a repeated admin task with a clear trigger, a low downside if the first version needs work, and an obvious business result.
+Quote follow-up, enquiry triage, onboarding emails, intake summaries, and meeting-note cleanup are common starting points.
+The aim is to reduce repeated effort without asking AI to make final decisions on money, compliance, health, or client disputes.

-Do I need a new automation platform to build an AI workflow?
+Do I need a new automation tool to build an AI workflow?

 Not always.
-Many first workflows can be built inside tools the business already pays for, such as Gmail, Outlook, Xero, HubSpot, Notion, Google Workspace, or Microsoft 365.
-A tool like Zapier, Make, or n8n becomes useful when information needs to move between systems or when a workflow needs reliable triggers, logging, and branching logic.
-Start with the process first, then choose the lightest tool that can support it.
+Many first workflows can start inside tools the business already uses, such as Gmail, Outlook, Google Workspace, Microsoft 365, Xero, MYOB, HubSpot, Notion, ServiceM8, or Tradify.
+A tool like Zapier, Make, or n8n becomes useful when information needs to move between systems reliably or when the workflow needs branching logic, logging, and maintenance rules.

 How much human review should an AI workflow include?